In addition to providing erosion control, trees are beneficial in the farm environment and fulfil a number of useful roles.

 Good trees for shade

 The following trees are good for shade, either planted in the open or in groups in paddock corners.
-On southern slopes, deciduous trees are best to allow sunlight to reach the base of the tree in winter.
+Deciduous trees allow sunlight to reach the base of the tree in winter.

 Trees must be protected from animal browsing, especially from deer.